Nature Park Projects

 Nature conservation project

-The dwarf bulrush (Typha minima) is a typical pioneer species of large alpine floodplains and prefers to colonize freshly created oxbow lakes with sandy-silty sediments, which are always found somewhat away from the main channel.
+The dwarf bulrush (Typha minima) is a typical pioneer species of large alpine floodplains and prefers to colonise freshly created oxbow lakes with sandy-silty deposits, which are always found somewhat away from the main channel.
 Due to river engineering measures in the last 100 years, today...

 learn more